 The trees under the care of the NCA are part of an evolving landscape that has slowly developed since 1911.
-This landscape carries many stories and shared values, many of which are recognised as heritage values that the NCA is obliged to protect and manage.
+This landscape carries stories and shared values, many of which are recognised as heritage values that the NCA is obliged to protect and manage under the provisions of the Environment Protection and Biodiversity Conservation Act 1999 (Cth).
+The NCA is also guided by the best practice approach to heritage conservation and management set out in the Australia ICOMOS Burra Charter, 20134.